TheRenegadeCoder/sample-programs-website/docs/projects/duplicate-character-counter/index.md

 ## Requirements

-The code should return the count of all duplicate, case-insensitive, alphanumeric characters, that occur more than once in the given string.
+The code should return the count of all duplicate, case-sensitive, alphanumeric characters, that occur more than once in the given string.
 Characters should also be presented in the order in which they appear in the string.
-For instance, 'abba' should output 'a' as the firstcharacter that has a duplicate.
+For instance, 'abba' should output 'a' as the first character that has a duplicate.